 - Appliances not venting outdoors

-Mold in Phoenix causes health issues in certain people.
+Mold Removal being ignored in Phoenix causes health issues in certain people.
 Mold exposure symptoms are most commonly due to allergies.
 Mold exposure symptoms include difficulty breathing, nasal congestion, itchy and red eyes, cough, sore throat and skin irritation, central nervous system problems, aches and pains and fever.

 Mold also can cause damage where it grows: insulation, wallpaper, ceiling tiles, carpet and furniture.
 Mold testing is unnecessary; if you see mold or smell a foul, musty odor, “you can assume you have a mold problem,” states the ADHS.
 Black mold has toxic properties and can cause serious health problems.
 It should be treated with even more caution and by professionals only.